 Theoretical ecology and computation in biology; biodiversity and ecosystem functioning; long-term database storage; automated methods for education; ethics, science, and society.

-During winters, I turn to theoretical ecology -- effects of biodiversity on stability and other ecosystem properties, simplified models of ecosystem operation, ecology's interface with evolutionary theory.
 More generally, I am fascinated by computer applications to biology where computation is not only the tool, but the very paradigm for understanding the biological system.
-This includes application of artificial neural networks to problems of animal behavior, application of computer state-space searching concepts to evolution in complex fitness landscapes, and other interesting things.
+That includes application of artificial neural networks to problems of animal behavior, application of computer state-space searching concepts to complex fitness landscapes, and other interesting things.